BioPandas/biopandas/docs/api_subpackages/biopandas.align.md

 <hr>

+### write_pdb_to_temp_file

 *write_pdb_to_temp_file(pdb)*

-Write a PandasPdb object's data to a temporary PDB file and return the file handle.
+Write a PandasPdb/PandasMmcif object's data to a temporary structure file and return the file handle.
-    :param pdb: the PandasPdb object to write to the file.
+    :param pdb: the Pandas object to write to the file.

     :return: file handle